BigDan256/arduino-obstacle-avoidance-car/README.md

 ## Installation

-Copy the project to your %USERPROFILE%\Documents\Arduino\Libraries folder.
+Copy the project to your "%USERPROFILE%\Documents\Arduino\Libraries" folder.

+Alternative, install through library manager.

 Examples will then appear under File->Examples->ObstacleAvoidanceCar menu in your Arduino IDE.

-Alternative, install through library manager.
+You can also add references to your sketch via Sketch->Include Library.